 A tremendous amount of music-related data has recently become available either locally or remotely over networks, and technology for searching this content and retrieving music-related information efficiently is demanded.
 This consists of several elemental tasks such as genre classification, artist identification, music mood classification, cover song identification, fundamental frequency estimation, and melody extraction.
 Essential for each task is the feature extraction as well as the model or classifier selection.
-Audio signals are conventionally analyzed frame-by-frame using Fourier or Wavelet transform, and coded as spectral feature vectors or chroma features extracted for several tens or hundreds of milliseconds [1, 2, 3].
+Audio signals are conventionally analyzed frame-by-frame using Fourier or Wavelet transform, and coded as spectral feature vectors or chroma features extracted for several tens or hundreds of milliseconds

+[1, 2, 3].
 However, it is an open question how precisely music audio should be coded depending on the task kind and the succeeding classifier.
-Recently proposed compressive sampling / sparse coding approaches to feature generation have also been applied in music processing with promising results [4, 5, 6].
+Recently proposed non-negative matrix factorization approach [4] and its variants have also been applied in music processing with promising results [5, 6, 7].

 For the classification, classical supervised pattern recognition approaches require large amount of labeled data which is difficult and expensive to obtain.
 On the other hand, in the real world, a massive amount of musical data is created day by day and various musical databases are newly composed.
 There may be no labels for some databases and musical genres may be very specific.
 Thus, recent music information retrieval research has been increasingly adopting semi-supervised learning methods where unlabeled data are utilized to help the classification task.
-Common assumption in this case is that both labeled and unlabeled data come from the same distribution [7] which, however, may not be easily achieved during the data collection.
-This restriction is alleviated in the transfer learning framework [8] which allows the domains, tasks, and distributions used in training and testing to be different.
-Utilizing this framework and the semisupervised learning ideas, the recently proposed self-taught learning approach [9] seems be a good fit for the music genre classification task.
-First, an unsupervised learning algorithm finds a sparse and high-level representation of the inputs given only unlabeled data.
-Then, using this representation the labeled data which are assumed to be few are transformed into new feature vectors.
+Common assumption in this case is that both labeled and unlabeled data come from the same distribution [8] which, however, may not be easily achieved during the data collection.
+This restriction is alleviated in the transfer learning framework [9] which allows the domains, tasks, and distributions used in training and testing to be different.
+Utilizing this framework and the semisupervised learning ideas, the recently proposed self-taught learning approach [10] is a good fit for the music genre classification task.
+First, an unsupervised learning algorithm finds high-level representation of the inputs given only unlabeled data.
+Then, using this representation, the labeled data which are assumed to be few are transformed into new feature vectors.
 Finally, classical supervised classifier is trained using the new features.
-It can be considered that by utilizing the sparse coding, sparse and key features for all classes are possibly captured.
+There are several possible methods for unsupervised learning of the high-level representations and in our previous work [11] we used sparse representations [12, 13].
+It can be considered that this method possibly captures sparse and key features for all classes.

-In order to manage various types of new musical databases, we utilize the self-taught learning algorithm based on sparse coding and investigate a genre classification method for new musical database using an existing one which has a well-balanced design for all genres.
+In order to manage various types of new musical databases, in this work we use the self-taught learning algorithm based on non-negative matrix factorization for unsupervised highlevel feature learning and investigate a genre classification method for new musical database using an existing one which has a well-balanced design for all genres.